Triangulated categories with a single compact generator and two Brown representability theorems: Introduction

-Our main theorem says that \thm{T1.-1} Let $R$ be a noetherian ring, and $\ct$ an $R$--linear triangulated category with coproducts.
-Assume $\ct$ has a compact generator $G$ with $\Hom(-,G)$ a $G$--locally finite cohomological functor.
-Suppose further that $\ct$ is approximable.
+\thm{T1.-1} Let $R$ be a commutative, noetherian ring, and $\ct$ an $R$--linear triangulated category with coproducts.
+Assume $\ct$ is approximable, and suppose further that there exists in $\ct$ a compact generator $G$ such that $\Hom\big(G,G[n]\big)$ is a finite $R$--module for all $n\in\zz$.
+Consider the two functors